Soham-Suryawanshi/LinkedIn-Job-Post-Scraping-and-Google-Sheet-Integration/README.md

 # LinkedIn-Job-Post-Scraping-and-Google-Sheet-Integration

 Part 1: Web Scraping LinkedIn
-Used Python and BeautifulSoup web scraping library to extract job posts from LinkedIn.
+Used Python and BeautifulSoup, Selenium web scraping libraries to extract job posts from LinkedIn.
 Filtered jobs based on the following criteria:
 ● Job Location: England (Can be changed as desired)
 ● Job Type: Full-time and Contract